dotkernel/api-documentation/docs/book/v4/core-features/authorization.md

 Authorization is the process by which a system takes a validated identity and checks if that identity has access to a given resource.

-**DotKernel API**'s implementation of authorization uses `Mezzio\Authorization\Rbac\LaminasRbac` as a model of Role-Based Access Control (RBAC).
+**Dotkernel API**'s implementation of authorization uses `Mezzio\Authorization\Rbac\LaminasRbac` as a model of Role-Based Access Control (RBAC).

 ## How it works

-In DotKernel API each authenticatable entity (admin/user) comes with their roles table where you can define roles for each entity.
+In Dotkernel API each authenticatable entity (admin/user) comes with their roles table where you can define roles for each entity.
 RBAC comes in to ensure that each entity has the appropriate role and permission to access a resource.